JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Don't know

 18. Which editors or IDEs do you use frequently?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] VS Code
 - [ ] Pluto
 - [ ] Jupyter